RotorHazard/plugin-template/README.md

 This is a basic template repository for creating a plugin for the RotorHazard timing platform.
 It is intended to be used as a starting point for creating a new plugin.

+> [!WARNING]
+> If you apply this plugin template to an existing RotorHAzard plugin that uses GitHub releases, please note that the community store / plugin install manager is only compatible with published releases that also pass the [RHFest](https://github.com/dutchdronesquad/rhfest-action) checks.

 ## Features

 - **Pre-commit checks**: to run checks and tests on each commit.